raspberrypilearning/KS1StorytellingTraining_Session1_GBICi1bb/en/step_2.md

 **Pause and reflect**
 What are your experiences of gender balance in computing in your classroom?
 Do you find there is a difference in boys’ and girls’ engagement with computing or their attitudes towards it?

+Click the green button (below right) for the next step in this session.

 Click [here](https://projects.raspberrypi.org/en/projects/KS1StorytellingTraining_Session1_GBICi1b) to go back to the list of contents for this session (Session 1).
-Click [here](https://projects.raspberrypi.org/en/pathways/ks1-storytellingtraining-gbici1b) to access Session 1 and Session 2 (Parts 1 & 2).
+Click [here](https://projects.raspberrypi.org/en/pathways/ks1-storytellingtraining-gbici1b) to access the menu for Session 1 and Session 2 (Parts 1 & 2).